 Zhang Jian, CEO of BoChen Technology, speaks at a blockchain forum in Guiyang, Guizhou province, May 27, 2017.
 [Photo provided to chinadaily.com.cn] Blockchain-based application scenarios will become prosperous in the next five to 10 years as the technology continues to improve, Zhang Jian, CEO of BoChen Technology, said.
 BoChen Technology focuses on the infrastructure creation of… Continue reading “Blockchain Technology to See Growth in Next 10 years”

 It’s as fast as a turn-of-the-century supercomputer.
 Intel’s Core i9 Extreme Edition processor costs about $2,000.
-Intel Corporation Earlier this week in Taipei, Intel announced the most powerful desktop chip for consumers that it has ever sold.
+Intel Corporation Earlier this week in Taipei, Intel announced the most powerful desktop chip for consumers that it has ever sold and is capable to work better with the newest gaming hardware, like graphic cards and the latest monitors from Armchair Empire.
 With 18 cores and a price tag of $1,999, the processor is known as a teraflop chip, meaning it… Continue reading “Intel’s new chip puts a teraflop in your desktop.
 Here’s what that means”

 One of the biggest trends in the IT industry at the moment is enterprise adoption of the public cloud.
 It’s obvious that it’s been accelerating over the recent years, but perhaps more importantly, Federal agencies are beginning to take a serious look at the cloud in an effort to reform IT and to achieve greater agility and operational efficiencies.
 In fact, according to recent data by various integrators and tech companies, U.S. government agencies are moving to the cloud and away from their own in-house data centers faster than private corporations.